-By protecting and managing Canada’s remaining grasslands, we can store 31.8 million tonnes of carbon, benefiting the environment, the overall health of our valuable grasslands, cattle production, and producers, while supporting decision-making and policy innovation.
+By protecting and sustainably managing Canada’s remaining grasslands, we can store an estimated 32 million tonnes of carbon, delivering benefits for the environment, improving the health of these valuable ecosystems, supporting cattle production and producers, and contributing to both national and global climate goals.

 Vision